gmemstr/database-janitor/README.md

 scrub_tables:
 # Tables to dump sans content.
   - scrub1
-keep_rows:
+keep_data:
-  # Specific rows from tables to keep, by primary ID.
+# Keep data in these tables by key
-  table:
+  table_name:
+    col: col_name
+    # Only row with col value of 1
+    rows:
       - 1
+  table_name_2:
+  # Every other row, using mod
+    col: other_col_name
+    rows: 2
 ```

 ### CLI